-Radical radiotherapy for non-small cell lung cancer
+Palliative radiotherapy for lung cancer

 Radiotherapy

 A guide for patients and carers

 Contents

-Why is radiotherapy given?
-2

 Radiotherapy and how it helps treat your cancer 2

-Radiotherapy and chemotherapy 3

 The planning stage of your radiotherapy 3

+Getting to your planning session 3

+Radiotherapy planning 3

+Planning CT scan 4

 Your radiotherapy sessions 6

-Possible side effects 9
+Possible side effects 8

+Additional information .
+12

-Follow-up after the course of radiotherapy treatment 13
+Follow-up after the course of radiotherapy treatment .
+13

-Frequently-asked questions 14
+Frequently-asked questions .
+14

-Who to contact for advice and support 16
+Who to contact for advice and support .
+15

-Additional information 16
+Additional information and contacts .
+16

-The Clatterbridge Cancer Centre Hotline 0800 169 5555

-If you are unwell during or up to 8 weeks following your cancer treatment please call The Clatterbridge Cancer Centre Hotline.

-Your call will be answered by a dedicated nurse advisor.
-This line is available 24 hours a day, 7 days a week.

-You are being offered a course of radiotherapy for the treatment of non-small cell lung cancer.
-This kind of radiotherapy is called radical or high dose radiotherapy.
+You are being offered a course of palliative radiotherapy for lung cancer.

 Before you have any treatment, your cancer doctor will explain why you need treatment, its effectiveness and possible side effects.
 If you agree to have the treatment, you will be asked to sign a consent form.

 This guide will explain:

-- Why radiotherapy is given - What radiotherapy is and how it helps treat lung cancer - What to expect during the planning stage of your treatment - What to expect when you have your radiotherapy sessions - The possible side effects during and after treatment and how they can best be managed - Follow-up after radiotherapy treatment finishes - Answers to frequently-asked questions - Details of who you can contact for advice and support Why is radiotherapy given?
+- What radiotherapy is and how it helps treat lung cancer - What to expect during the planning stage of your treatment - What to expect when you have your radiotherapy sessions - The possible side effects during and after treatment and how they can best be managed - Follow-up after radiotherapy treatment finishes - Answers to frequently-asked questions - Details of who you can contact for advice and support